tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-shared-key.md

   - zh-cn
   - zh-tw
 ---
-# Authenticate with Shared Key
+# Authorize with Shared Key

- Every request made against a storage service must be authenticated, unless the request is for a blob or container resource that has been made available for public or signed access.
-One option for authenticating a request is by using Shared Key, described in this article.
+ Every request made against a storage service must be authorized, unless the request is for a blob or container resource that has been made available for public or signed access.
+One option for authorizing a request is by using Shared Key, described in this article.

 > [!NOTE]
 > Azure Storage supports integration with Azure Active Directory for fine-grained control over access to storage resources.
 Azure AD integration is currently supported for the Blob and Queue services.
-Because Azure AD provides identity management, you can authenticate access to storage resources without storing your account access keys in your applications.
+Because Azure AD provides identity management, you can authorize access to storage resources without storing your account access keys in your applications.
 For more information, see [Authenticate with Azure Active Directory](Authenticate-with-Azure-Active-Directory.md).

- The Blob, Queue, Table, and File services support the following Shared Key authentication schemes for version 2009-09-19 and later (for Blob, Queue, and Table service) and version 2014-02-14 and later (for File service):
+ The Blob, Queue, Table, and File services support the following Shared Key authorization schemes for version 2009-09-19 and later (for Blob, Queue, and Table service) and version 2014-02-14 and later (for File service):

--   **Shared Key for Blob, Queue, and File Services.** Use the Shared Key authentication scheme to make requests against the Blob, Queue, and File services.
-Shared Key authentication in version 2009-09-19 and later supports an augmented signature string for enhanced security and requires that you update your service to authenticate using this augmented signature.
+-   **Shared Key for Blob, Queue, and File Services.** Use the Shared Key authorization scheme to make requests against the Blob, Queue, and File services.
+Shared Key authorization in version 2009-09-19 and later supports an augmented signature string for enhanced security and requires that you update your service to authorize using this augmented signature.

--   **Shared Key for Table Service.** Use the Shared Key authentication scheme to make requests against the Table service using the REST API.
-Shared Key authentication for the Table service in version 2009-09-19 and later uses the same signature string as in previous versions of the Table service.
+-   **Shared Key for Table Service.** Use the Shared Key authorization scheme to make requests against the Table service using the REST API.
+Shared Key authorization for the Table service in version 2009-09-19 and later uses the same signature string as in previous versions of the Table service.

--   **Shared Key Lite.** Use the Shared Key Lite authentication scheme to make requests against the Blob, Queue, Table, and File services.
+-   **Shared Key Lite.** Use the Shared Key Lite authorization scheme to make requests against the Blob, Queue, Table, and File services.

-     For version 2009-09-19 and later of the Blob and Queue services, Shared Key Lite authentication supports using a signature string identical to what was supported against Shared Key in previous versions of the Blob and Queue services.
+     For version 2009-09-19 and later of the Blob and Queue services, Shared Key Lite authorization supports using a signature string identical to what was supported against Shared Key in previous versions of the Blob and Queue services.
 You can therefore use Shared Key Lite to make requests against the Blob and Queue services without updating your signature string.

- An authenticated request requires two headers: the `Date` or `x-ms-date` header and the `Authorization` header.
+ An authorized request requires two headers: the `Date` or `x-ms-date` header and the `Authorization` header.
 The following sections describe how to construct these headers.

 > [!IMPORTANT]
 >  The Microsoft Azure storage services support both HTTP and HTTPS; however, using HTTPS is highly recommended.

 > [!NOTE]
 >  A container or blob may be made available for public access by setting a container's permissions.
 For more information, see [Manage Access to Azure Storage Resources](/azure/storage/storage-manage-access-to-resources).
-A container, blob, queue, or table may be available for signed access via a shared access signature; a shared access signature is authenticated through a different mechanism.
+A container, blob, queue, or table may be available for signed access via a shared access signature; a shared access signature is authorized through a different mechanism.
 See [Delegating Access with a Shared Access Signature](Delegating-Access-with-a-Shared-Access-Signature.md) for more details.

 ##  <a name="Subheading1"></a> Specifying the Date Header
- All authenticated requests must include the Coordinated Universal Time (UTC) timestamp for the request.
+ All authorized requests must include the Coordinated Universal Time (UTC) timestamp for the request.
 You can specify the timestamp either in the `x-ms-date` header, or in the standard HTTP/HTTPS `Date` header.
 If both headers are specified on the request, the value of `x-ms-date` is used as the request's time of creation.

  The storage services ensure that a request is no older than 15 minutes by the time it reaches the service.
 This guards against certain security attacks, including replay attacks.
 When this check fails, the server returns response code 403 (Forbidden).

 > [!NOTE]
->  The `x-ms-date` header is provided because some HTTP client libraries and proxies automatically set the `Date` header, and do not give the developer an opportunity to read its value in order to include it in the authenticated request.
+>  The `x-ms-date` header is provided because some HTTP client libraries and proxies automatically set the `Date` header, and do not give the developer an opportunity to read its value in order to include it in the authorized request.
 If you set `x-ms-date`, construct the signature with an empty value for the `Date` header.

 ##  <a name="Subheading2"></a> Specifying the Authorization Header
- An authenticated request must include the `Authorization` header.
+ An authorized request must include the `Authorization` header.
 If this header is not included, the request is anonymous and may only succeed against a container or blob that is marked for public access, or against a container, blob, queue, or table for which a shared access signature has been provided for delegated access.

- To authenticate a request, you must sign the request with the key for the account that is making the request and pass that signature as part of the request.
+ To authorize a request, you must sign the request with the key for the account that is making the request and pass that signature as part of the request.

  The format for the `Authorization` header is as follows: